ktorio/ktor-documentation/topics/server-opentelemetry.md

 Ktor integrates with [OpenTelemetry](https://opentelemetry.io/) — an open-source observability framework for collecting telemetry data such as traces, metrics, and logs.
-It provides a standard way to instrument applications and export data to monitoring and observability tools like Jaeger or Prometheus.
+It provides a standard way to instrument applications and export data to monitoring and observability tools like Grafana or Jaeger.

 </snippet>

 The `%plugin_name%` plugin enables distributed tracing of incoming HTTP requests in a Ktor server application.
 It automatically creates spans containing route, HTTP method, and status code information, extracts existing trace context from incoming request headers, and allows customization of span names, attributes, and span kinds.